syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Mac.md

 ---
 title: Create Word document on Mac | Syncfusion
-description: Create Word document in .NET Core Console application on Mac using Syncfusion .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Create Word document in .NET Core application on Mac using Syncfusion .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Create Word document on Mac System
+# Create Word document on Mac OS

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **create a Word document in .NET Core application on Mac system**.
+Using this library, you can **create a Word document in .NET Core application on Mac OS**.

-## Steps to create Word document programmatically in .NET Core application on Mac system:
+## Steps to create Word document programmatically in .NET Core application on Mac OS

 1.Create a new .NET Core console application project.